 In a business as margin driven and competitive as "supermarkets," it is refreshing to see any company choose a path that is materially different than the rest of the pack.
 For many years, Whole Foods has perfected its customer led business model to market certified wild fish, organic fruits and vegetables, and deliciously prepared food.
 Yes, the consumer pays for this premium but the quality of this customer experience makes shopping a real adventure.
 For example, this innovative retailer uses smaller baskets that are double stacked for ease of maneuvering throughout the store rather than the ever expanding wide-load trolley at normal supermarkets.
 Whole Foods has chosen a strategy of authenticity and the result is a loyal shopper base and growing financial performance.

 As co-host of ABC's Good Morning America, and a legendary sports journalist, Robin Roberts has distinguished herself as a "real" person on display every morning.
 She brings a bounce to each morning, is open about her love for family and Louisiana, and is a great example of someone who is winning with her own brand of authenticity.
 Having fought and won her battle with breast cancer, she became a symbol of resilience and strength to all families facing illnesses.
-Now, Robin finds herself in need of a bone marrow transplant due to the effects of her prior cancer treatments.
+Then, Robin found herself in need of a bone marrow transplant due to the effects of her prior cancer treatments.
 Once again, Robin confronted this with full transparency to her viewing audience.
-Authentic people are true to themselves, are comfortable with who they really are, and we can all take a great lesson from Robin Roberts.
-Our thoughts and prayers are with Robin and her donor sister as they go through the next few months of treatment.
+Following successful treatment she returned with even greater strength.
+Recently, Robin has opened her own heart to share her partner in life.
+Authentic people are true to themselves and comfortable with who they really are.

 Chipotle Mexican Grill